 Silicon, Calcium, and Magnesium

-Silicon (Si) is abundant in mineral soils, averaging 32% Si by weight.
-However, Si contents within EAA Histosols (other than Torry mucks) are quite low, often less than 4%.
-Substantial increases in sugarcane tonnage and sucrose production have been determined with application of calcium silicate to soils low in soluble Si.
+Total soil silicon (Si) ranges from less than 4% in organic soils to an average of 32% by weight in mineral soils.
+However, soluble Si can be low in any of these soils, and substantial increases in sugarcane tonnage and sucrose production have been determined with application of calcium silicate to soils low in soluble Si.
 Recently, acetic acid-extractable soil Si has been calibrated with sugarcane yield response for calcium silicate application rates ranging from 0 to 3 tons/acre.
 Details regarding calcium silicate recommendations for sugarcane grown on organic soils are available in the EDIS publication SS-AGR-350, Calcium Silicate Recommendations for Sugarcane on Florida Organic Soils, available at https://edis.ifas.ufl.edu/sc092.

 Since marl and limestone deposits generally underlie the organic soils used for sugarcane production, calcium (Ca) and magnesium (Mg) nutritional problems are a rarity.
 The Ca and Mg mineral contents of most Everglades organic soils generally are 2 and 0.3%, respectively.
 However, Mg deficiencies can be found in certain soils.
 These may include Okeelanta mucks, which overlie a sandy substratum.
 They can be more acidic and have less plant-available Mg than other organic soils.
 Also, Mg levels should be monitored with repeated applications of calcium silicate due to the antagonistic relationship of Ca and Mg plant uptake.